shreyagummadi/Machine_Learning/README.md

 SVM and CNN are implemented using scikit-learn and Keras.
 It is implemented on MNIST data.
 SVM and SVM Kernel both are implemented.

+CLustering is implemented using scikit-learn and implemented from scratch.